 Born in Nottingham on 5 August 1857, Herbert Emmitt made his First-Class debut in 1884 for the North v South, in which he scored 0 and 4no, took one catch and did not bowl.

 His only other two First-Class matches were for Nottinghamshire, both in 1888, v Gloucestershire at Cheltenham and v Lancashire at Trent Bridge; that score of four remained his highest at that level and he returned to club cricket for Nottingham Castle.

 Emmitt’s only known professional cricket engagements were for the Manhattan CC of New York in 1881 and for Dalkeith in 1889.

 He was much better known as a footballer, playing for both Notts County and Nottingham Forest; in 1889 a match between Forest and County was played for the benefit of Emmitt and another local professional.

-Herbert Emmitt was the 200th player registered for Nottinghamshire CCC; he died in his home city in April 1901.
+Herbert Emmitt, the 200th player registered for Nottinghamshire CCC, died in his home city in April 1901.

 Nottinghamshire First-Class Number: 200